-CALENDAR.
-Principal interns begin to work during July, ahead of our program orientation occurring in mid-August.
+Interns begin to work on reading assignments in July, ahead of the program orientation occurring in mid-August.
 The program ends in June, at the conclusion of the academic year in the school where they’re working.
 Interns and mentors attend a full-day, monthly cohort meeting.
 Interns also attend an additional cohort meeting one Saturday a month, visit other schools, and often attend state or regional conferences that focus on school transformation issues.